mainawycliffe/ngmaestro/README.md

-# 🧙‍♂️ NgOracle
+# 🎓 NgMaestro

 > AI-powered Angular documentation assistant with semantic search and intelligent answers

-**NgOracle** is an open-source tool that helps Angular developers get instant answers from Angular documentation using AI-powered semantic search.
+**NgMaestro** is an open-source tool that helps Angular developers get instant answers from Angular documentation using AI-powered semantic search.
 Ask questions, paste errors, or get code reviews with context from multiple Angular versions.

 ## ✨ Features